tmjohns/firebreakapp/content/blog/post-1.md

 draft: false
 ---

-Frebreak is a new personal finance app.
+Firebreak is a new personal finance app.

 Describe your innovation in the context of technology in general.